jparrill/ztp-the-hard-way/docs/prerequirements/acm-downstream-deployment.md

 **NOTE**: We are following the same procedure they follows in the `README.md` file from the deployment repository all the things are well explained there, so if you have some doubts that is the right place (even including to [deploy a ACM downstream version](https://github.com/open-cluster-management/deploy#deploying-downstream-builds-snapshots-for-product-quality-engineering) .

-So now we need to follow this steps:
+So now we need to follow these steps:

-- After clonning it and enter into the `deploy` folder, you need to modify the file called `snapshot.ver` with the version you wanna deploy
+- After cloning it and enter into the `deploy` folder, you need to modify the file called `snapshot.ver` with the version you wanna deploy
 - Then ensure you have 3 PVs (at least) available to be bound
 - You will need to export some variables to the Environment

 ```
 export DEFAULT_SNAPSHOT="<Desired SNAPSHOT version>"
 export KUBECONFIG=<kubeconfig path>